-Tax preparation vs Tax planning
+Tax preparation vs tax planning

 The first thing to consider is whether you need help with tax preparation, tax planning or both.

 There is a big difference between tax preparation and tax planning.
 Every spring, Canadians start getting ready to file their income tax returns.
-It is at this time of year when we assemble our receipts to figure out how much we earned and how much will have to pay as a result.
+It is at this time of year when we assemble our receipts to figure out how much we earned and how much we will have to pay as a result.
 It’s tough to do any sort of strategic planning because everything has already happened.

 Tax preparation, therefore, is really the act of summarizing the historical events of the past year.
 Tax planning, on the other hand, allows an individual to look into the future and try to develop both long-term and short-term strategies to minimize the tax bill.

-Getting help with Tax Preparation
+Getting help with tax preparation

 When it comes to getting help filing your taxes, there is no shortage of places, to go.
 Just look around at tax time and you will see a plethora of advertising.
 Generally, there are three places to get help complete your return:

-Years ago, it you did your tax returns by yourself, you sat down with ‘the package’ from the government, a calculator and a pen and you followed the instructions.
+Years ago, if you did your tax returns by yourself, you sat down with ‘the package’ from the government, a calculator and a pen and you followed the instructions.
 Although some people still do their returns by hand, more and more do-it-yourselfers are now using Canadian tax software you can buy to make everything easier.
 All you have to do it enter the data and the program does most of the thinking for you.

 Just like any service industry, there are good tax preparers and bad ones.
 The bad ones can be really bad.
-In fact, tax preparers have been identified by CRA as a group at higher risk of tax non-compliance.
+In fact, tax preparers have been identified by CRA as a group at a higher risk of tax non-compliance.

 The Better Business Bureau also cautions that consumers can run into serious problems if they don’t do their research to find a reputable tax preparer.
-The BBB suggests that you ask about their training, experience and knowledge of current tax law, and whether they are members of a professional organization with continuing education requirements and a code of ethics.
+The BBB suggests that you ask about their training, experience, and knowledge of current tax law and whether they are members of a professional organization with continuing education requirements and a code of ethics.

 An accountant (CA, CMA, CGA)

-Choosing and accountant is a bit like choosing a financial advisor.
+Choosing an accountant is a bit like choosing a financial advisor.
 There are so many different accountants to choose from.
 Firstly, there are Chartered Accountants (CA), Certified Management Accountants (CMA) and Certified General Accountants (CGA).
 There are also accountants that specialize in audits; others that specialize in business and corporations; some that focus on bookkeeping services and even generalists that

 Generally, an accountant is going to cost more than a tax preparer and in most cases that should be the case since they go through a lot more education and have more responsibility and accountability from holding a professional designation.

-I don’t have all the answers but I think the more complicated your tax return is, the you should look to an accountant vs a tax preparer.
+I don’t have all the answers but I think the more complicated your tax return is, you should look to an accountant vs a tax preparer.
 This might include having a business, foreign tax issues, complex investment calculations, or rental properties.

 My two cents

 Whether you use tax preparation software, a bookkeeper, accountant, tax lawyer or family member, it is ultimately your responsibility for any inaccurate or incorrect income tax returns.
 The best thing you can do is familiarize yourself with how taxes work and engage in your financial affairs.
-You don’t have to become a tax expert but it’s good to understand some of the basics like the difference between marginal tax and average tax.
+You don’t have to become a tax expert but it’s good to understand some of the basics like the difference between a marginal tax and average tax.
 Focus more time on tax planning than preparation.